TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/In-depth/TheInstallTool/Index.rst

 After the last step of the installation you must verify the image handling settings under the configuration presets for Image Magick and Graphics Magick.
-For example in Windows, at the left of the button "Find executable in this directory" you must enter a path to an Image Magick installation.
+For example in Windows, in the field left of the button :guilabel:`Find executable in this directory` you must enter a path to an Image Magick installation.
 Do not use quotes around it.  ::

     C:\Program Files\ImageMagick-7.0.11-Q8

-After clicking on the button right to it, you should get a message like
+After clicking on the button to the right of it, you should see a similar message:

     An ImageMagick version 6 or higher was found in path C:\Program Files\ImageMagick-7.0.11-Q8.

-Then you click on its radio button and click on the Activate button at the bottom of the page.
+Then click on its radio button and click on the :guilabel:`Activate` button at the bottom of the page.
 The path where the executable file is located, gets stored in the variable `$GLOBALS['TYPO3_CONF_VARS']['GFX']['processor_path']` .